Overview

 We can accept the English language components of selected European qualifications - to see a find a complete list visit our Visa page.

-Please note that your English language qualification must not be more than two years old at the beginning of your exchange period.
+Please note that your English language qualification must not be more than two years-old at the beginning of your exchange/study abroad period.
 We expect you to submit your English language qualification with your application by the deadline given.

-For Exchange students, your home university must send your nomination form by email to exchanges@aub.ac.uk with the following supporting documents:
+For Exchange students, your home university must nominate you first.
+Once your nomination is accepted the AUB Exchange Team will contact you directly with application instructions.
+You must then send your application form by email to exchanges@aub.ac.uk with the following supporting documents:

-For Study Abroad students, please apply here.
-You will then be sent a confirmation email with further instructions.
+For Study Abroad students, please apply via our Study Abroad page.
+You'll then be sent a confirmation email with further instructions.

 Portfolio

-For all incoming students, you may be asked to submit a digital portfolio of work as part of your application.
+For all incoming students, you'll be asked to submit a digital portfolio of work as part of your application.
 You should provide your portfolio electronically.

 Please note: the start and end date of your exchange may vary from course to course – exact start and end dates will be confirmed in your offer email if your application is successful.